Financial bubbles, are we in another one? How can the stock market almost triple in value during a period of mediocre growth (2008 – 2017)

 In the movie All The President’s Men, a source of reporter Bob Woodward nicknamed “Deep Throat” informs him that, to solve the mystery of Watergate, he needs to follow the money.
 To understand how the stock market can almost triple in value during a period of mediocre economic growth (2008-2017), we must do the same.

 The Fed and Commercial Banks

-Before the 2008 financial crisis, banks did not keep a lot of reserves because, if some banks were short of reserves, they could always borrow them from other banks.
-But when the housing market crashed, some banks were afraid that other banks were insolvent.
+Before the 2008 financial crisis, banks did not keep many reserves because, if some banks were short of reserves, they could always borrow them from other banks.
+However, when the housing market crashed, some banks were afraid that other banks were insolvent.
 So the healthier ones stopped lending them their reserves, and the payment processing system described above was in jeopardy.

 Through its Troubled Asset Relief Program (TARP), the federal government authorized $700 billion to the financial system.
 By backstopping the banks in this way, the government prevented the reserve payment processing system from freezing.
 Had the Fed not acted, the economy would have ground to a standstill, and a depression would have most likely followed.
 The Fed also slashed the federal funds rate, that minimum interest rate at which the Fed hoped banks would borrow reserves from other banks.
 This rate eventually became zero, but the economy still languished.

 Enter Quantitative Easing (QE)

 Starting in late 2008, with a touch of a keyboard, the Fed created trillions of dollars to buy bonds.
 The banks that sold the bonds ended up with reserves, but reserves are used only among banks, so very little of that money made it into the economy.
 To push new money into the economy, the Fed also bought bonds from such non-banks as pension plans and asset managers.